NweOo22222/mytel-ip-blocked/README.md

 | `202.191.96.0` - `202.191.112.0` | 4,864 |
 | `65.18.112.0`  - `65.18.127.0`  | 18,944 |

-List of every IP Addresses in a filename `blacklist.csv` for each ranges.
+List of every IP Addresses in a filename `blacklists.csv` for each ranges.